JacobMarq/github/README.md

 A Ruby client for the official GitHub API.

 Supports all the API methods.
 It's built in a modular way.
 You can either instantiate the whole API wrapper Github.new or use parts of it i.e. Github::Client::Repos.new if working solely with repositories is your main concern.
 Intuitive query methods allow you easily call API endpoints.

+This version of the github_api is only meant to continue support for Oauth2.x

 ## Features